MinghuiChen43/awesome-trustworthy-deep-learning/README.md

   - Maximilian Augustin, Valentyn Boreiko, Francesco Croce, Matthias Hein. *NeurIPS 2022*
   - Key Word: Counterfactual Explainability; Diffusion Models.
   - <details><summary>Digest</summary> Current approaches for the generation of VCEs are restricted to adversarially robust models and often contain non-realistic artefacts, or are limited to image classification problems with few classes.
 In this paper, we overcome this by generating Diffusion Visual Counterfactual Explanations (DVCEs) for arbitrary ImageNet classifiers via a diffusion process.

+- Self-explaining deep models with logic rule reasoning. [[paper]](https://arxiv.org/abs/2210.07024)  [[code]](https://github.com/archon159/SELOR)
+  - Seungeon Lee, Xiting Wang, Sungwon Han, Xiaoyuan Yi, Xing Xie, Meeyoung Cha. *NeurIPS 2022*
+  - Key Word: Self-explanation; Logic rule; Interpretability.
+  - <details><summary>Digest</summary> We present SELOR, a framework for integrating self-explaining capabilities into a given deep model to achieve both high prediction performance and human precision.
+By “human precision”, we refer to the degree to which humans agree with the reasons models provide for their predictions.
+Human precision affects user trust and allows users to collaborate closely with the model.
+We demonstrate that logic rule explanations naturally satisfy human precision with the expressive power required for good predictive performance.
+We then illustrate how to enable a deep model to predict and explain with logic rules.
+Our method does not require predefined logic rule sets or human annotations and can be learned efficiently and easily with widely-used deep learning modules in a differentiable way.
+Extensive experiments show that our method gives explanations closer to human decision logic than other methods while maintaining the performance of deep learning models.

 - "Help Me Help the AI": Understanding How Explainability Can Support Human-AI Interaction. [[paper]](https://arxiv.org/abs/2210.03735)
   - Sunnie S. Y. Kim, Elizabeth Anne Watkins, Olga Russakovsky, Ruth Fong, Andrés Monroy-Hernández.